Listen to this BPPS Podcast on YouTube. To read along, click closed captions [cc] or read text of speech below:

 #3.
 Remind yourself that great victories are won by simply holding on when the cause seems hopeless.
 Do not listen to your emotions which are playing tricks on your mind at the moment.
 So stay on course no matter how low you feel.

 #4.
-Try to stand in the shoes of a coach.
+Try to stand in the shoes of a Coach.
 Imagine you telling somebody in your current situation words of motivation.
 What will you say?
-Definitely you won’t ask that person to quit; would you?
-So the positive words you’ll imagine telling another will itself pump you up with enthusiasm.
+Definitely you won’t ask that person to quit; will you?
+So the positive words you would imagine telling another will itself pump you up with enthusiasm.

 #5.
 Seek help.
 There is no need to act brave when you are feeling down.
 Talk with someone you trust and ventilate your thoughts.
 Make sure that the person you are talking to is someone who is able to help you see reality in a proper light.
 After listening to you, he or she will be able to tell you exactly why situations are not as bad as it seems to be.